Expert Advice On Improving Your Home

 Choose an HVAC company with well-trained technicians who have appropriate licensing and experience.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
 All contractors must have four years of experience and be bonded, and contractors with employees must also meet insurance requirements.
 Reviewing feedback on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can help your decision as well.
-Choose a provider with stellar reviews and stories of positive experiences from customers.
+Choose a provider with great reviews and stories of positive experiences from customers.

 Understand Work Details